yashpawar/Blockchain/README.md

 python node.py node_type

-A chat application is also created as implemnetation of this blockchain.
+A chat application is also created as implementation of this blockchain.

 The gui is made in browser/tkinter